How Long Does a Roadworthy Last in QLD?

 unregistered or to a

-If you want to sell your car without a roadworthy, you have options.
-You can sell it unregistered or to a dealer, avoiding the hassle of getting a new RWC.
+If you want to sell your vehicle without a roadworthy, you have options.
+You can sell your car unregistered or to a dealer, avoiding the hassle of getting a new RWC.

 For a full breakdown of how to legally sell a car without a Roadworthy Certificate, check out our guide: